Mill Neck Manor School for the Deaf

 - Individual student needs and equity must be put at the center of all learning experiences.

-As we begin the 2020-2021 school year, the Mill Neck Manor academic plans will continue to follow New York State Education Department (NYSED) guidelines, the Center for Disease Control and Prevention (CDC) guidelines, the New York State Department of Health guidelines as well as the Governor’s mandates.
+The Mill Neck Manor academic plans follow New York State Education Department (NYSED) guidelines, the Center for Disease Control and Prevention (CDC) guidelines, the New York State Department of Health guidelines as well as the Governor’s mandates.
 These plans include protocols for on site, remote, and hybrid instruction.
 On site openings will begin in phases.
-Regardless of the method of instruction, the school will remain anchored as a community through daily virtual assemblies.
+Regardless of the method of instruction, the school remains anchored as a community through daily virtual assemblies.

-Mill Neck Manor School has a continuity plan that was created in March and has been altered throughout the spring and summer to match the changing needs of the students and the goals based on the Governor’s mandates as well as the requirements outlined by SED.
+Mill Neck Manor School has a continuity plan that was created in March and has been altered throughout time to match the changing needs of the students and the goals based on the Governor’s mandates as well as the requirements outlined by SED.
 The application of the school continuity plan is outlined in a differentiated and departmentalized ACCESS plan.

-Following the re-opening timeline, by mid-August, the school will determine a more exact schedule for classroom schedules and September openings.
-All programs will begin with virtual training and orientations in September to prepare for potential reopenings.
+Following the re-opening timeline, by December, the school will determine a more exact schedule for classroom schedules and January openings.
+All programs will begin with virtual training and orientations in September to prepare for potential re-openings.

 The school curriculum and programs of study will continue to adhere to the NYS learning standards, with additional emphasis on Social-Emotional Learning.
 Teachers will be provided with additional training in online instruction as well as encouraged to provide flexibility in assignments and deadlines.
 IEP and any special requirements, program modifications or accommodations will also be consistent over all types of instructional models.